MicrosoftEdge/MicrosoftEdge-Documentation/extensions/guides/design/README.md

 - 44px - Used in the Windows UI (App List, Settings->System->Apps & features)
 - 50px - Packaging requirement (not visible anywhere)
-- 150px - Windows Store image
+- 150px - This icon will be used by the Windows Store.
+If the background is transparent, the theme of the device will become the background color.
+Use an opaque background if you want to select your own background color.

 >note Submitting a Microsoft Edge extension to the Windows Store is currently a restricted capability.
 [Reach out to us](http://aka.ms/extension-request) with your requests to be a part of the Windows Store, and we’ll consider you for a future update.